nurdigitalmarketing/site-migration-redirects-automator-v2/README.md

-# Automatic Website Migration Tool
+# Site Migration Redirects Automator v.2

 This project is an automatic website migration tool developed by [LeeFootSEO](https://twitter.com/LeeFootSEO) and adapted by [NUR® Digital Marketing](https://www.nur.it) to provide a better user interface with instructions in Italian.